optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_constraints.rst

     typically it is more convenient to use the special cases instead of expressing them as a linear constraint.
 Internally, it will make no difference.

-    Let's impose the constraint that the sum of the average of the first four parameters is at least 0.95.
+    Let's impose the constraint that the average of the first four parameters is at least 0.95.

     .. code-block:: python